6 Ways To Bust Post-Holiday COVID-19 Stress

 It was roughly mid-August when it first occurred to me how much I was dreading winter in a pandemic.
 It was a feeling akin to the Sunday scaries.
 By September, I could feel the apprehension settling in, even though winter was a ways away.

 I wasn’t alone in my trepidation.
-In November, Vice President Elect Kamala Harris tweeted, “We are facing a dark winter if we don’t get coronavirus under control.”
+In November, US Vice President-Elect Kamala Harris tweeted, “We are facing a dark winter if we don’t get coronavirus under control.”
 Of course, she was right.
 On the first official day of winter, 1,963 people died in the U.S. Now, in January, the number of deaths per day have roughly doubled.

 Advertisement